Loara/StringSuite/README.md

 C++ library to manage strings and (almost) any kind of encoded data.

 # License
-Encmetric is written under the GNU Lesser General Public License (LGPL) version 2.1.
-For more informations see LICENSE files
+Encmetric is written under the GNU Lesser General Public License (LGPL) version 3.
+For more informations see COPYING and COPYING.LESSER files

 # Build and Install
-To build the library you need cmake version 3.20 or later and a C++ compiler that supports C++20 concepts (for example `gcc` 10.2 or newer).
+To build the library you need cmake version 3.19 or later and a C++ compiler that supports C++20 concepts (for example `gcc` 10.2 or newer).

 To build and install the library